nikhilshah7/RRC_IQAir/README.md

 ### TO DO

  * Match 6 missing monitors to addresses
- * Get the IQAir data download
- * Verify that the wrangling pipeline works
  * Figure out how to use the API
  * Create plots
  * Create maps
- * Create an interactive and accessible dashboard that allows customization of variables Willa test push
+ * Create an interactive and accessible dashboard that allows customization of variables
-Willa test RStudio push
-Willa RStudio take 2
+ * Budget for shiny app hosting and API access if necessary

+### DONE

+- Get the IQAir data imports
+- Verify that the wrangling pipeline works